p4ali/Notes/general/tdd.md

 * Small.
 Can be done in less thatn a week by the team
 * Testable.
 Good acceptance criteria defined as scenarios

+## Test Types
+From low level to high:
+* Unit testing - test unit function
+* Integration testing - test how object work with other
+* Acceptance testing - test usability from stakeholders point of view
+* Other
+ * Security testing
+ * Performance testing
+ * Load and stress testing

 ## Reference
 [Behavior driven development through collaboration](http://technologyconversations.com/2013/11/14/behavior-driven-development-bdd-value-through-collaboration-part-1-introduction/)